melo616/take-home-assignment/README.md

 ## Additional Assistance

 Please note that if you have any questions or need clarification on any aspect of the assignment, do not hesitate to reach out to me.
 Whether it's a technical query, a question about the design specifications, or a request for further information about the assignment's context, I am here to assist you.

+# README: My Approach

+## Getting Started
+I began by reading the instructions in full, viewing the provided screen images, and looking at all of the provided assets to get an idea of expectations and how to start.
+I wrote all of the HTML first.

+## Mobile Responsive approach
+I chose to tackle the responsive styling with a mobile-first approach because although the site will probably be used primarily in a desktop context, in my experience mobile-first is more efficient in the long term and helps eliminate unexpected issues.